AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/create-spa.md

 The RemotePage component allows rendering of an external SPA in AEM.

-To enable editing an external SPA in AEM, see the documents [Editing an External SPA within AEM](/help/implementing/developing/hybrid/editing-external-spa.md) and [The RemotePage Component.](/help/implementing/developing/hybrid/remote-page.md)
+For a full description of how to make an external SPA editable in AEM, see the [additional resources](#additional-resources) section for links to more in-dept documentation.

 ## What's Next {#what-is-next}

-To gets started developing your own SPAs for AEM, be sure to review one of the following documents:
+To gets started developing your own SPAs for AEM, review the following documents:

 * [SPA WKND Tutorial](/help/implementing/developing/hybrid/wknd-tutorial.md)
 * [Getting Started Using React](/help/implementing/developing/hybrid/getting-started-react.md)